 From our general experience of using the two parental control apps, we would say that both will offer a seamless and user-friendly interface.
 From setting it up on parent and child devices to tweaking the settings, the procedure will be seamless.
 Even if you aren’t tech-savvy, you will be happy to know that it will be a breeze.

-Familytime has a good dashboard with more of the features easyly accessible, that said we really like the Qustodio UX and UI, which makes it very easy for parents to control the devices they monitor so when it comes to evaluating the dashboard, Qustodio is the winner.
+FamilyTime has a good dashboard with more of the features easily accessible, that said we really like the Qustodio UX and UI, which makes it very easy for parents to control the devices they monitor.

 In this Qustodio vs FamilyTime comparison, it is also important to look at the respective prices as we know it is an important factor when parents .
 Many people will decide based on price, making it a crucial factor.
 However, take note on what each plan offers and how many devices you will be able to track.